Gjabakkahellir

 Description

 Gjabakkahellir (Blueberry Cave) is a lava tube which was formed 9000 years ago.
 It was discovered by workers in 1907 when they were constructing a road between Thingvellir and Geysir.
-The cave is easy to reach, its only 50 m walk from the road, and it is a through cave.
-There are cave trekking operators offering tours into the cave but it is also possible to visit it without guide.
+The cave is easy to reach, its only 50 m walk from the road, and it is a through-cave which crosses the road underground.
+There are cave trekking operators offering tours into the cave, but it is also possible to visit it without a guide.
 If you do so please follow the rules for save CavingCaving.
 The cave floor is covered with large rocks that have fallen from the cave ceiling and walking can be treacherous at times.
 It requires good sturdy shoes and surefootedness, a bit of climbing and stooping is also necessary.

 The rocks in the cave have fallen from the cave ceiling in the cooling phase of lava field.
 Incredible rock formations in various colors, and stalactites of all shapes and sizes were formed by the cooling lava.